-Abu Dhabi Businesswomen Council participates in the 4th Abu Dhabi Family Forum
+Abu Dhabi Businesswomen Council Participates In The 4Th Abu Dhabi Family Forum

-(MENAFN- Four) 6 December 2023, Abu Dhabi - UAE: The Abu Dhabi Businesswomen Council, a subsidiary of the Abu Dhabi Chamber of Commerce and Industry (ADCCI), will partake in the 4th Abu Dhadi Family Forum.
-The event, organized by the Family Development Foundation (FDF), is under the patronage of Her Highness Sheikha Fatima bint Mubarak, “Mother of the Nation”, Chairwoman of the General Women's Union, President of the Supreme Council for Motherhood and Childhood, Chairwoman of the Family Development Foundation and the Honorary Chairperson of the Abu Dhabi Businesswomen Council.
+The Abu Dhabi Businesswomen Council, a subsidiary of the Abu Dhabi Chamber of Commerce and Industry (ADCCI), will partake in the 4th Abu Dhadi Family Forum.
+The event, organized by the Family Development Foundation (FDF), is under the patronage of Her Highness Sheikha Fatima bint Mubarak,“Mother of the Nation”, Chairwoman of the General Women's Union, President of the Supreme Council for Motherhood and Childhood, Chairwoman of the Family Development Foundation and the Honorary Chairperson of the Abu Dhabi Businesswomen Council.
 The forum, held under the theme Cohesive Family, Sustainable Community, aims to strengthen social responsibility and awareness of government services available for families in the Emirate, with a focus on digital systems.

 The Abu Dhabi Businesswomen Council is participating in the Forum, which falls under the umbrella of Her Highness Sheikha Fatima bint Mubarak's Program for Excellence and Community Intelligence, and in its new edition it includes four main pillars: Sustainable Family, Business Leadership, Children of the Future, and Emirati Heritage.
 The participation will include a display platform in the Forum.
 The Forum will be held on December 8th to the 15th in the Marsana area on Al Hudayriat Island – Abu Dhabi.